claudyus/LXC-Web-Panel/README.rst

 This is a fork of the original LXC-Web-Panel from https://github.com/lxc-webpanel/LXC-Web-Panel with a lot of improvements and bug fix for LXC 1.0+.

-If you use this fork please ensure to use the latest lxc version from ppa.
+If you use this fork please ensure to use the latest lxc version from repo/ppa.
 The code was tested on Ubuntu 12.04 and 14.04.

 On ubuntu 12.04 you should install LXC from this ppa: https://launchpad.net/~ubuntu-lxc/+archive/daily